aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 ## Describing a vector file

 Before using the stac generator, we will write a config file to be passed to the `stac_generator`.
 A config file is a csv or json file that describes a set of STAC items in a collection.
 At the bare minimum, it must contain the path to the asset, the STAC Item unique identifier (id), and the date and time when the asset was collected.
-Our very first, very simple config will look like this:
+Our first, very simple config will look like this:

 <details>
 <summary>JSON</summary>